fragrussu/qMRINet/README.md

 * [Hybrid multi-dimensional MRI](http://doi.org/10.1148/radiol.2018171130) for joint diffusion-T2 relaxation imaging of the prostate;
 * [T1-weighted multi-tensor models](http://doi.org/10.1016/j.neuroimage.2016.07.037) on MRI signal [powder averaging](http://doi.org/10.1002/mrm.25734) (spherical mean) for joint diffusion-T1 relaxation imaging of the brain.

-The code will be made avaiable in the coming delays...
+The code will be made avaiable in the coming days...
 Apologies for the delay!

 # Dependencies
 To use qMRINet you need a Python 3 distribution such as [Anaconda](http://www.anaconda.com/distribution).
 Additionally, you need the following third party modules/packages: